MHendricks/maya-module-examples/README.md

 This repo contains examples of ways to configure Maya Modules.

+- [features](features): This module attempts to create a working example of the majority of features Maya modules support.
+It is a good starting point for understanding what you can do with a module.
 - [shelves](shelves): This module shows how to add a Maya Shelf in a module so it only shows up if the module is loaded and doesn't leave a broken shelf when the module is not loaded.